domarps/domarps.github.io/about.md

 permalink: /about/
 ---

-Software Engineer seeking to understand things better.
+I am an engineer seeking to understand things better.
+I plan to write about intuition and concepts in Deep Learning and Software Engineering, most of which are extensions of my learning notes.